 A bit of one with Christopher Plummer, a respected Shakespearian actor as the Shakespeare-quoting Chang.

 This would have happened a lot sooner if ... everybody? ...
-William Shatner hadn't protested Sulu becoming Excelsior's captain in Star Trek II, where it was supposedly supposed to happen.
+William Shatner hadn't protested Sulu becoming Excelsior's captain in Star Trek II, where it was supposedly intended to happen.

 Worse, rumors circulated at the time of a possible Star Trek series based on Captain Sulu of the Excelsior...and Shatner seeing to it that it never saw the light of day.
 (Even if not true, George Takei has plenty of reasons why he wouldn't appear in Star Trek: Generations.
 Shatner was not nice to any of the cast members outside of his Power Trio.)